Add your promotional text...

 But the truth is: if your cup is empty, there’s nothing to pour anymore from it.
 Whether you're a social worker, parent, or busy professional, neglecting yourself often leads to reduced effectiveness in the roles that matter most to you.

-Instead of resisting it, reframing self-care as an essential—not optional—part of daily life is key.
+Instead of resisting it, reframing self-care as an essential, not optional, part of daily life is key.

 I am absolutely sure that this will cause conflicting feelings in some readers: